-Your doctor can diagnose migraine headache by asking about your symptoms and family history of migraines.
+Your provider can diagnose migraine headache by asking about your symptoms and family history of migraines.
 A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a brain disorder.

 or scan if you have never had one before.
 The test may also be ordered if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.